Bexhill-on-Sea: Governance

+Wards

 Landmarks

 The most notable landmark in Bexhill-on-Sea is the De La Warr Pavilion.
 The De La Warr Pavilion is a Grade I listed building, located on the seafront at Bexhill-on-Sea.
 The seafront building was the result of an architectural competition initiated by Herbrand Sackville, 9th Earl De La Warr, after whom the building was named.

 The 9th Earl, a committed socialist and Mayor of Bexhill, persuaded Bexhill council to develop the site as a public building.
 The competition was announced in The Architects' Journal in February 1934, with a programme that specified an entertainment hall to seat at least 1500 people; a 200-seat restaurant; a reading room; and a lounge.
 Initially, the budget for the project was limited to £50,000, although this was later raised to £80,000.
 Run by the Royal Institute of British Architects, this competition attracted over 230 entrants, many of them practising in the Modernist style.

 Shapes tend towards streamlined, industrially-influenced designs.
 The architects selected for the project, Erich Mendelsohn and Serge Chermayeff, were leading figures in the Modern Movement.

 The aesthetics employed in the International Style proved especially suited to the building, tending towards streamlined, industrially-influenced designs, often with expansive metal-framed windows, and eschewing traditional brick and stonework in favour of concrete and steel construction.
 Among the building's most innovative features was its use of a welded steel frame construction, pioneered by structural engineer Felix Samuely.
 Construction of the De La Warr Pavilion began in January 1935.

 The building was opened on 12 December of the same year by the Duke and Duchess of York (later King George VI and Queen Elizabeth).

 During World War II, the De La Warr Pavilion was used by the military.
 Bexhill and Sussex in general were vulnerable if the Germans decided to mount an invasion (Operation Sea Lion).
 Among those who served at the Pavilion during the War was Spike Milligan, later a noted comedian.
 The building suffered minor damage to its foundations when the Metropole hotel adjacent to the building's western side was destroyed by German bombers.

 After the War, management of the Pavilion was taken over by Bexhill Corporation (which later became Rother District Council).
 Changes were made to the building, many of which were inconsistent with the original design and aesthetic of the building.
 Lack of funds also resulted in an ongoing degradation of the building's fabric.